althaf009/CodeAlpha_TASK_2/README.md

 Locate the index.html file in the project directory.
 Open index.html in your web browser (e.g., Chrome, Firefox, Edge) to view the training slides and quiz.
 Contact
-For any questions or additional information, please contact us at:

-Email: support@aware.com
-Phone: +1-234-567-890
 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.